-Supervising Attorney, Immigration Law Clinic and Adjunct Associate Professor of Law
+Supervising Attorney, Immigration Law Clinic and Lecturer in Law

 B.A., Psychology and History, 2002, M.A., Education, 2005, and J.D., 2010, University of California, Los Angeles; Member, California State Bar

 As the first Clinical Fellow in the law school's Immigration Law Clinic and now as a Supervising Attorney, Julia Vázquez works closely with the Clinic's director, Professor Andrea Ramos, in the representation of clients, supervision of law students and development of course curricula for the clinic and the Immigration Appeals Practicum.
 She also participates in teaching the clinic seminars and research.
 She brings both professional teaching experience as well as experience as an immigration law clinic student to her position at Southwestern.

 "I enjoy challenging students to reach their full potential as future practitioners while providing mentorship throughout their journey."